Herb Butter Rubbed Roasted Turkey

 Pat turkey dry with paper towel inside and out.

-Prepare herb butter compound by combining: 1 lb softened butter 1.5 tsp Acme Fresh Market poultry seasoning 1 tsp salt 1 tsp pepper Juice and Zest from 2 lemons 4 fresh garlic cloves, minced 1/2 bunch parsley, chopped 4 sprigs fresh rosemary, chopped 4 sprigs fresh sage, chopped 4 sprigs fresh thyme, chopped 2 tsp olive oil
+Prepare herb butter compound: Stir together 1 lb (4 sticks) softened butter, 1.5 tsp Acme Fresh Market poultry seasoning, 1 tsp salt, 1 tsp pepper, Juice and Zest from 2 lemons, 4 minced garlic cloves, 1/2 bunch of chopped parsley, 4 sprigs chopped fresh rosemary, 4 sprigs chopped fresh sage, 4 sprigs chopped fresh thyme, and 2 tsp olive oil

 Loosen skin of the turkey carefully with your fingers through the neck and back.
 Push 1/2 of the herb butter compound under the skin and gently press from the outside to spread the butter evenly between the skin and meat.

-Add quartered onions, thyme, sage, rosemary, 5 whole cloves of garlic, 2 halved lemons, and 2 Tbsp oil to the cavity of the turkey.
+Add 1/2 of the quartered onions, thyme, sage, rosemary, 5 whole cloves of garlic, 2 halved lemons, and 2 Tbsp oil into the cavity of the turkey.

-Place chicken stock, carrots, celery, Brussels sprouts, onions, lemon slices, and remaining herbs in the bottom of the roaster.
+Place chicken stock, carrots, celery, Brussels sprouts, remaining onions, 2 sliced lemons, and remaining chopped herbs in the bottom of the roaster.

 Place turkey over vegetables or on rack over vegetables.